-The Graduate Certificate in Teaching and Learning in Postsecondary Education is designed to assist current educators and practitioners from a variety of professional settings and disciplines who seek to enhance their understanding of teaching and learning issues for adult learners.
-The flexible schedule of the graduate certificate program accommodates both full-time students and working professionals by offering summer study programs as well as online and face-to-face instruction.
+The Graduate Certificate in Teaching and Learning in Postsecondary Education is a professional development program designed to assist current educators and practitioners from a variety of professional settings and disciplines who seek to enhance their understanding of teaching and learning issues for adult learners.
+The flexible schedule of the graduate certificate program accommodates both full-time students and working professionals.
+The certificate is available only online.